Skip to Main Content

 • Exposure to some environmental pollutants

-• Younger or older age of pregnant person (those under age 18 or over 35 are at increased risk)
+• Younger or older age of pregnant woman (those under age 18 or over 35 are at increased risk)

 • Uterine fibroids (noncancerous growths in the uterus)